friscolt/friscolt.github.io/coffee.md

 ---
 ### Coffee recommendations ☕️

-Coffee recomendation section is inspired by pages of researchers ([Tejaswi Kasarla](https://tkasarla.github.io/more.html), [Justine Sherry](http://www.justinesherry.com/coffee.html), [Akshay Narayan](https://akshayn.xyz/coffee.html)), who love coffee as much as I do.
+Coffee recomendation section is inspired by pages of researchers ([Tejaswi Kasarla](https://tkasarla.github.io/more.html), [Justine Sherry](http://www.justinesherry.com/coffee.html), and [Akshay Narayan](https://akshayn.xyz/coffee.html)), who love coffee as much as I do.
 It is amazing to find personal pages that worship scientific research, and coffee.

 I usually buy freshly roasted seeds at my local store, then I grind the coffee at home and finally, I prepare (mainly) expresso coffee in expresso machine, or moka pot.
 When I prepare american coffee, I do it in the chemex.
 Sometimes I order coffee online, I highly recommend [Carajillo](https://www.carajillocafe.com) coffee, and also I go to STARBUCKS for a bag of [CHIAPAS](https://www.starbucks.com.mx/promo/Chiapas), or the house blend of [Bola de Oro](https://www.facebook.com/pages/category/Cafeteria/Bola-de-Oro-Puebla-110200467396671/) (before Café Briatania).